xsf3190/oracle-to-github-backup/README.md

 Github supports a maximum file size of 100MB.
 However, Oracle dump files are compressed by an order of magnitude with the Advanced Compression option that is freely available with Oracle OCI Always Free.

-For example, the total number of user_segments,bytes in schema EXAMPLE is 22M compressed to a dump file of 2MB.
+The EXAMPLE schema in this repository compresses 22MB into a 2MB dump file.

 ## Install
 Logged on to the subject database as ADMIN
 1. GRANT READ,WRITE ON DIRECTORY DATA_PUMP_DIR TO "schema-to-backup"
-2. GRANT EXECUTE ON DBMS_CLOUD TO "schema-to-backup"
+2. GRANT EXECUTE ON DBMS_CinLOUD TO "schema-to-backup"
 3. GRANT EXECUTE ON DBMS_CLOUD_REPO TO "schema-to-backup"
 4. Download contents of TABLE.LOG and PACKAGE.PCK_BACKUP from this repository and create in "schema-to-backup"